asma-naaz/CI-CD-Pipeline-web-app/README.md

 The project is well-suited for CI/CD pipelines due to its containerized nature.
 Automates build, deployment, and testing processes, reducing manual intervention.

-#NOTE :
-✅ Configured a GitHub webhook to trigger the Jenkins pipeline automatically on every code commit.